Curitiba: History

 The Paranaguá–Curitiba railroad was opened in 1885.

 Around the beginning of the 20th century, Curitiba benefited from the wealth of the yerba mate mills.
 The owners (known as "barões da erva-mate") built mansions in the capital.
 These have mostly been preserved in the districts of Batel and Alto da Glória.

 In the 1940s and 1950s, Alfred Agache, co-founder of the French Society for Urban Studies, was hired to produce its first city plan.
 It emphasized a "star" of boulevards, with public amenities downtown, an industrial district and sanitation.
 It was followed in part, but the plan was too expensive to complete.

 Curitiba has a long history of being intentional about city planning.
 The early leaders in Curitiba were the first people to establish building regulations.
 This included limiting the number of trees cut and requiring homes to have tile and not wood roofs.
 By 1960 Curitiba’s population had increased to 430,000 and Alfred Agache's plan for the city had not considered the future influx of immigrants.
-A group of young planners and architects led by Jamie Lerner from the Federal University of Paraná answered a proposal from Mayor Ivo Arzua centered around preparing Curitiba for new growth.
+A group of young planners and architects led by Jaime Lerner from the Federal University of Paraná answered a proposal from Mayor Ivo Arzua centered around preparing Curitiba for new growth.
 They improved Agache’s plan by proposing adding major linear transit pathways to Curitiba to provide straightforward high-speed routes throughout the city.
 They also included plans for reducing downtown traffic, minimizing urban sprawl, providing easily accessible and inexpensive public transit, and preserving Curitiba’s historic district.
 This intelligent and well-thought-out proposal was adopted and became the Curitiba Master Plan.
-Jamie Lerner went on to create the city's first urban planning department in order to facilitate further redevelopment efforts.
+Jaime Lerner went on to create the city's first urban planning department in order to facilitate further redevelopment efforts.